 Full details of the methods used are included in Working Paper 111.
+Section 3.5 of the paper has been revised to reflect the simpler approach to updating the calculations for new calendar years.

 Use of this document

 Please note that: